 In other words, down payment matters.
 A lot.

-Bonus: The amount you put down can also keep your loan out of the jumbo mortgage realm, which will make it even cheaper.
-So consider that as well if you happen to be close to the conforming loan limit.
+Bonus: The amount you put down can also keep your loan out of the jumbo mortgage realm, which will often make it even cheaper mortgage rate-wise.

-If you take the time to consider all scenarios, you may be able to get the best of both worlds, a low-down payment mortgage with a low interest rate.
+If you take the time to gather multiple quotes and consider all scenarios, you may be able to get the best of both worlds, a low-down payment mortgage with a low interest rate.

 Learn more by reading my primer on mortgage down payments.